jbush001/NyuziToolchain/README.md

 3. To view DAGs:

- a.
-Make sure GraphViz is in your path.
+* Make sure GraphViz is in your path.
 Run configure and build.
- b.
-Generate LLVM IR code for your file:
+* Generate LLVM IR code for your file:

 <pre>
 ./Debug+Asserts/bin/clang  -target vectorproc branch.c -emit-llvm  -o branch.llvm -S
 </pre>

- c.
-Run llc on the code to view the output:
+* Run llc on the code to view the output:

 <pre>
 ./Debug+Asserts/bin/llc -view-dag-combine1-dags branch.llvm